ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 </form>
 ```

+> Take extra care with the [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) `?.`, it's easy to miss a question mark, which will lead to confusing errors.

 Note that we're using the index of the loop, so the value can be bound directly to `$form`.
 This is what it looks like:

 <Form {data} />

-## An exception: Arrays with primitive values
+## Arrays with primitive values

-Since you can post multiple html elements with the same name, you don't have to use `dataType = 'json'` for arrays of primitive values like numbers and strings.
-Just add the input fields, all with the same name as the schema field.
+Since you can post multiple html elements with the same name, you could but **don't have to** use `dataType: 'json'` for arrays of primitive values like numbers and strings.
+Just add the input fields, all **with the same name** as the schema field.
 Superforms will handle the type coercion to array automatically (just remember the name attribute):

 ```ts
 export const schema = z.object({